JuliaEarth/GeoStats.jl/docs/src/quickstart.md

 `geosplit` function is implemented in terms of efficient geospatial partitions.

-Let's define and train the geostatistical learning model.
+Let's define and fit the geostatistical learning model.
 We want to predict the crop type based on the four satellite bands.
-We will train the model in Ωs where the features and labels are available.
+We will fit the model in Ωs where the features and labels are available.
 And we will use the `DecisionTreeClassifier` model, which is suitable for the task we want to perform.

 ```@example quickstart